-Hend Zaza is also the first Syrian to compete at the Olympic table tennis tourney
+Hend Zaza is the first Syrian to compete in the Olympic table tennis tourney

 Zaza, who was born on Jan.
 1, 2009, is currently ranked 155th in the world.
-She will be the youngest athlete, male or female, competing at this year’s Summer Olympics in Tokyo.
+She will be the youngest athlete ever, male or female, to compete at the 2020 Summer Olympics in Tokyo.
 Interestingly, Zaza could face off with one of the oldest participants in the Olympics, Ni Xia Lian, a 57-year-old Chinese-born and five-time Olympian who represents Luxembourg.